Mavuika: Promotion

-At the beginning of the Natlan portion of the game's storyline, Mavuika has been resurrected.
-The Traveler, the game's protagonist, arrives in Natlan and meets many of its inhabitants, including a young timid warrior named Kachina.
-Kachina gets lost during a mission to the Night Kingdom.
-Mavuika tries to use a ritual known as the Ode of Resurrection to bring her back, but fails to do so, realizing the severity of the Abyssal incursion into the Night Kingdom.
-After Kachina is rescued by the Traveler, Mavuika rallies them and their allies to unite and fight the Abyss with the goal of gathering the six aforementioned heroes.
-This eventually leads to a successful resistance against the Abyss.
-The Abyss takes the opportunity to launch another full-scale war against Natlan, whose tribes suffer heavy casualties.
-However, with the cooperation of the Traveler and their allies, the six heroes gather together and successfully resist the invasion once again.
-Mavuika and the Traveler defeat the Abyss in a decisive battle and eventually completely annihilate the threat.

-Promotion and merchandise

 Prior to her release as a playable character, her combat animations were leaked by someone with the online username Dim.
 The footage, which was deleted later, showed Mavuika using her claymore to defeat enemies and also showcased the two forms of her Elemental Skill.
 Bruno Yonezawa of Screen Rant described her animations as "very elegant and skillful" in terms of perceived combat prowess, adding that they go hand-in-hand with her background as a warrior.
 The footage reminded Yonezawa of his prior obsession with Xiao and made him think of Mavuika as "an absolute must-have character".
 He further described her as having "one of the most broken mounts among the Natlan character roster", referring to her ability to use her motorcycle to traverse different types of terrain.

 Mavuika was added as a playable character in version 5.3. miHoYo opened limited-time pop-up stores called "Stand with Mavuika" that sold limited-edition merchandise.
 Due to the limited quantity of merchandise, many players lined up before the store's opening.
 Some players also expressed their love for the character through role-playing and cosplay.